Jayashree1227/Reference/NODE-JS-Introduction.md

 ---

-## :beginner: Design pattern - Organizing your code in nodejs
+## :beginner: Design pattern - Organizing your code in nodejs - This design pattern is similiar to closure

 //code for app.js which is the entry file